 Most animals excrete excess uric acid, but cockroaches are unique.
-In most of the species studied, researchers find that protein a roach consumes beyond its immediate needs is converted into uric acid, which is then stored in an organ called the “fat body”.
+In most of the species studied, researchers find that protein roaches consumes beyond their immediate needs is converted into uric acid, which is then stored in an organ called the “fat body”.
 The fat body functions as a roach’s energy reserve much the same way the liver does in mammals.
 When the roach doesn’t get enough protein from food in its environment, the uric acid is converted back into protein.

 This is a useful – and in some cases critical ability in the wild.
 Cockroaches evolved eating a mix of low-protein plant matter in various stages of decomposition and high-protein microscopic fungi and bacteria and other animal-based foods.
 The ability to store protein as uric acid means roaches can not only meet current protein needs with a high-protein meal, but they can meet their future protein needs as well.
 With this strategy, an occasional encounter with a dead animal in the rain forest is all they need to ensure their survival and the survival of their offspring.
 This is part of why cockroaches are considered such highly successful scavengers.

-However, this uric acid adaptation is unnecessary in captivity where protein is not scarce.
+However, this uric acid adaptation is unnecessary in captivity where protein is abundant.
 It can even be a liability in cases where well-meaning caretakers provide excessive protein in the diet.
-As mentioned, cockroaches aren’t equipped to handle this, and research demonstrates that there are negative health consequences.
-For example, a 65% protein diet can kill adult German cockroaches in just 16 days.
+As mentioned, cockroaches aren’t equipped to handle this.
+Research shows it leads to negative health consequences for the roaches.
+For example, a 65% protein diet kills adult German cockroaches in just 16 days.